hugorbarbosa/cpp-design-patterns/solid/SOLID_principles.md

 The interface specifications are not modified and can be reused through inheritance, so the existing interface is closed to modifications and new implementations must, at a minimum, implement that interface.
 The main advantage is that an interface adds a level of abstraction which allows loose coupling.

-## Liskov Substitution Principle
+## LSP: The Liskov Substitution Principle

-The Liskov Substitution Principle (LSP) states that:
+The LSP states that:

 > *"Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."*